-Our trained and licensed ultrasound technicians are here to help you determine your next steps in pregnancy and if your pregnancy is viable.
+Our trained and licensed staff are here to help you determine your next steps in pregnancy and if your pregnancy is viable.

 Please note: We do not use our ultrasounds to determine the sex of your pregnancy.
 Some restrictions apply to our free ultrasound program.